sthenusan/Machine-Learning-Project/Preprocess and Model Building.md

 ### Ordinal encoding of categorical data

 * This methodology was chosen to prevent having too many columns and to provide the model some logic when analyzing the features.
-* For example, the higher the category in the variable *quality_group*, the better the water quality and the more probable the pump will perform correctly.
+* For example, the higher the category in the variable quality_group, the better the water quality and the more probable the pump will perform correctly.

 #### quality_group